This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 What complications can arise in unimmunised children who contract measles?

+Your child can experience serious complications from measles infection.
+Common complications include pneumonia, brain inflammation (encephalitis), and severe diarrhoea.
 Measles can cause permanent hearing loss and intellectual disability.
 In severe cases, the infection can be fatal, particularly in children under five years old.

 Secondary bacterial infections often occur because measles weakens your child’s immune system.
 This increased vulnerability can last for weeks or months after recovery.

-Two doses of the MMR vaccine provide approximately 97% protection against measles.
+Two doses of the MMRV vaccine provide approximately 97% protection against measles.
 The vaccine creates long-lasting immunity that typically persists throughout your child’s lifetime.
+Your child develops antibodies within two to three weeks after vaccination, providing protection if they come into contact with the measles virus.

 Breakthrough infections can occasionally occur in vaccinated individuals, but these cases are typically milder.
-Even when breakthrough infections happen, transmission to others is less likely than from unvaccinated cases.
+Even when breakthrough infections happen, transmission to others is far less likely than from unvaccinated cases.

 What are the current measles vaccination coverage rates in the UK?

-How Bright Futures Health can help
+How Bright Futures Health Can Help